-Partnered with the Indian River County Sherriffa��s Department, the Center for Memory and Motion is able to provide your loved one with the tracking device.
-To enroll your loved one with the Project Lifesaver Search and Rescue program, please contact us today.
+Partnered with the Indian River County Sherriff’s Department, the Alzheimer & Parkinson Association can provide your loved one with a tracking device.
+To enroll your loved one with the Project Lifesaver Search and Rescue program, please contact us today at 772-563-0505.

 Protect and Locate Program

 Project Lifesaver also offers an additional program called Protect and Locate.
-This program differs than the Search and Rescue program in that your loved one will wear a digital tracking device, but when he or she breaches the perimeter that you have set, a notification will be alerted to you.
+This program differs from the Search and Rescue program in that your loved one will wear a digital tracking device, but when he or she breaches the perimeter that you have set, a notification will be alerted to you.